 Was This Cloth Wrapped Around the Head of Jesus?

-Some contend that this fabric was the piece of cloth that was wrapped around Jesus’s head as he lay in the tomb (or while he was dead on the cross).
-There is actually a biblical basis for this belief: in chapter 20 of the Gospel of John it explicitly says that there was a cloth, separate from the burial shroud, that was used to wrap around Jesus’s head.
+Some contend that this fabric was the piece of cloth that was wrapped around Jesus’ head as he lay in the tomb (or while he was dead on the cross).
+There is actually a biblical basis for this belief.
+In chapter 20 of the Gospel of John, it explicitly says that there was a cloth, separate from the burial shroud, used to wrap around Jesus’ head.

 As with the Shroud, the Sudarium of Oviedo has a colorful history and has its believers and its skeptics.
-The first mention of its existence occurred in 570CE when the enigmatic sixth-century pilgrim Antoninus of Piacenza claimed the cloth was housed in a monastery near Jerusalem.
+The first mention of its existence occurred in 570 CE.
+The enigmatic sixth-century pilgrim Antoninus of Piacenza claimed the cloth was housed in a monastery near Jerusalem.

 Using a method called Polarized Image Overlay Technique, scientists have matched more than 100 bloodstain locations on the Sudarium with identical bloodstain sources on the Shroud.
-It is also purported that the position of the stains on the cloth shows that the person whose head it covered died in an upright position.
+It is also purported that the position of the stains on the cloth shows the person died in an upright position.

-Their study also found small pointed bloodstains on the section that would have been on the back of the head which believers contend are from the crown of thorns.
-Another scientist examined the pollen attached to the Sudarium and found examples from Palestine, North Africa, and Spain (but no other European countries).
+Their study also found small pointed bloodstains on the section that would have been on the back of the head.
+Believers contend these are from the crown of thorns.
+Another scientist examined the pollen attached to the Sudarium and found examples from Palestine, North Africa, and Spain.
+But none from European countries.

 Interest in the Sudarium as a possible relic and scientific object of study is gaining momentum.
 But it is doubtful it will ever equal the interest of the Shroud.
 There was a conference on the Sudarium in 1994.
 A second conference occurred between 13-15 April 2007.

 In the meantime, pilgrims and the curious can visit the Oviedo’s Cathedral of San Salvador.
 The ark containing the Sudarium is displayed year-round and the cloth is shown three times a year.